Bill Terry Baseball Cards

 Finishing his career with a .341 batting average, 2,193 hits, 154 home runs, and 1,078 runs batted in, Terry was a three time All Star from 1933 to 1935 (the All Star Game started in 1933), a World Series champion, and the 1930 NL batting champion, where his .401 batting average makes him the last NL player to hit .400.

-The next year, 1923, Terry was made into a full time first baseman, and this never changed.
+The next year, 1923, Terry was made into a full time first baseman, and this is where he would play for the remainder of his career.
 Terry’s hitting stayed strong, and he was soon scouted by MLB teams.

 1930 was his best year with the .401 batting average.
 Ted Williams would later hit .400 for the AL, but nobody has hit .400 in the NL since Terry.
 Terry was named the Sporting News MVP, which may not seem like much today, but was an honor at the time.